 Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
-Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic is as follows:

-(a) Inventory valuation
+Inventory valuation

-As inventories are supposed to be measured based on the lower of cost or net realizable value, which is based on the estimated sales price; therefore, the value of inventories may vary due to the nature of the industry and market fluctuation.
-Please refer to note (6)(f) of the consolidated financial statement for inventory valuation.
+As inventories are supposed to be measured based on the lower of cost or net realizable value, which is based on the estimated sales price; therefore, the value of inventories may vary due to the rapid changes of the industry and the market.
+Please refer to note (6)(f) of the consolidated financial statements for inventory valuation.